yudianzheng/SketchVideo/README.md

 </table >

 ------------------
-## 💡 Abstract
+### 💡 Abstract
-___Understanding semantic intricacies and high-level concepts is essential in image sketch generation, and this challenge becomes even more formidable when applied to the domain of videos.
+Understanding semantic intricacies and high-level concepts is essential in image sketch generation, and this challenge becomes even more formidable when applied to the domain of videos.
 To address this, we propose a novel optimization-based framework for sketching videos represented by the frame-wise Bézier Curves.
 In detail, we first propose a cross-frame stroke initialization approach to warm up the location and the width of each curve.
 Then, we optimize the locations of these curves by utilizing a semantic loss based on CLIP features and a newly designed consistency loss using the self-decomposed 2D atlas network.
 Built upon these design elements, the resulting sketch video showcases impressive visual abstraction and temporal coherence.
-Furthermore, by transforming a video into SVG lines through the sketching process, our method unlocks applications in sketch-based video editing and video doodling, enabled through video composition, as exemplified in the teaser.___
+Furthermore, by transforming a video into SVG lines through the sketching process, our method unlocks applications in sketch-based video editing and video doodling, enabled through video composition, as exemplified in the teaser.

 ------------------

 ### 🚩 Getting Start
-if optimize the example, only (1)(5)
+if you only want to optimize the example, run (1) and (5).

 ##### (1) build up the environment: